-Michigan's non-criminalization law only protects minors under 16 years of age, leaving older minors to suffer the unjust, traumatizing consequences of an adversarial court process rather than connecting the minor to services.
+Michigan's non-criminalization law only protects minors under 16 years of age, subjecting older minors to the potentially retraumatizing consequences of an adversarial court process and possible delinquency adjudication if the prosecutor rebuts the presumption of coercion or the minor does not successfully complete mandated services.

-Hinges on age orates a Response

-Eliminates criminal liability within the prostitution law Excludes older minors Provides for a specialized service response Mandates law enforcement referral to a child serving agency Prohibits a minor from being charged with prostitution Contemplates detention and/or arrest
+Hinges on age orates a Response Procedure Eliminates criminal liability within the prostitution law Excludes older minors Provides for a specialized service response Mandates law enforcement referral to a child serving agency Prohibits a minor from being charged with prostitution Contemplates detention and/or arrest \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark

-√ √ \checkmark √ √ √

-Michigan's prostitution law applies only to those who are 16 years of age or older, thereby establishing non-criminalization for younger minors while excluding older minors from that protection.
+Michigan's prostitution law applies only to those who are 16 years of age or older, establishing non-criminalization for younger minors while excluding older minors from that protection.
 A separate provision creates a rebuttable presumption that an older minor was coerced into committing the commercial sex act, but minors who are 16-17 remain subject to arrest and conviction or adjudication for prostitution if that presumption is rebutted or if they are unwilling or unable to participate in court-ordered services.
 Regardless of the child's age, non-criminalization does not extend beyond prostitution.

 A law enforcement officer who encounters a minor engaging in prostitution or related conduct may detain that child, albeit only for investigative purposes.
-The officer then must file a report of suspected human trafficking with the department of health and human services (DHHS).
+The officer then must file a report of suspected human trafficking with the Department of Health and Human Services (DHHS).
 In turn, DHHS will launch an investigation.
 As part of a specialized protective response, child serving agencies must: (1) consider a child's status as a human trafficking victim while making placement decisions and (2) ensure access to trauma-informed services.